allamiro/SYSLOG-CEF-Converter/README.md

 # SYSLOG to CEF Converter
 The syslog-to-cef repository is a Python program designed to convert syslog messages to Common Event Format (CEF) for easy integration with a SIEM solution using python.

+The program reads syslog messages from an input file and converts each message to CEF format, writing the resulting events to an output file.
+The program uses regular expressions to parse the syslog messages and extract relevant fields, and then constructs a CEF event using a predefined CEF header template and the extracted fields.
+The resulting CEF events can be ingested by a SIEM solution for further analysis and correlation with other security events.
+The program includes support for parsing syslog messages from a variety of sources, including Cisco ASA firewalls, and can be easily customized to support additional syslog sources.
+The repository includes sample input and output files, as well as detailed documentation and usage instructions.